-NOTE: If you select WPA2/WPA Mixed Mode as your Security Mode, each device in your wireless network MUST use WPA2/WPA and the same passphrase.
+NOTE: If you select WPA2/WPA Mixed Mode as your Security Mode, each device in your wireless network MUST use the same passphrase.

-Wireless Security > WPA2/WPA Mixed Mode
+WPA2/WPA Mixed Mode

 Passphrase Enter a passphrase of 8-63 characters.
 The default is password.
+The setup software that you use to install your Router and set up your wireless network changes the default passphrase.